nodejs/node-eps/003-ws-in-core.md

 ## Motivation

-> `websockets` are the primary reason for companies, which have **not** decided to make a commitment towards `node` to use `node` anyways.
+> `websockets` are a foot-in-the-door feature for companies, which have **not** decided to make a commitment towards `node` to use `node` anyways.
 For a wider adoption of the language this is a critical point.

 The above statement is the observation of the author.